sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > istio-system    istio-ingressgateway   LoadBalancer   10.101.85.163   <pending>     15021:30449/TCP,80:31252/TCP,443:30696/TCP,31400:31143/TCP,15443:31990/TCP
 > ```

-After the kubectl command, we see two services as `LoadBalancer`, the default gateway is in `istio-system` namespace, but both with the `EXTERNAL-IP` in pending.
+After the kubectl command, we see two services as `LoadBalancer`, the first gateway is in `istio-system` namespace, but both with the `EXTERNAL-IP` in pending.

-The new `Loadbalancer` service created earlier:
+The new `Loadbalancer` service created with command `istioctl install`:
-- if we are in a Kubernetes managed or a MetalLB environment, the cloud provider or MetalLB will assign an IP to that loadbalancer.
+- if we are in a **Kubernetes managed** or a **MetalLB** environment, both will assign an IP to that loadbalancer.
 - Otherwise, it will not be possible to assign an IP and its status will remain `pending`.

 To solve this issue, we can use the port-forward command to manually route traffic towards the ingress gateway.